Skip to main content

 Single Point Lock Release

 Single point lock release is a feature that saves time and effort to release the safety locks when you are ready to lower the vehicle.
-All lifts have safety locks that engage every 2-4 inches as the lift is raised.
+All car lifts and car storage lifts have safety locks that engage every 2-4 inches as the lift is raised.
 When the desired height is reached, the lift is lowered into the nearest lock position.
 After the work is completed and you are clear to lower the lift, two things need to happen.

 1. First, the lift needs to be raised up enough to disengage from the locked position.